 - Other strong people respect you because they know just how much it takes.
 (And you respect them in return.)

 My mother was strong this way, but different.
 Ditto for my daughters.
-How do we break loose from being so strong that we are unwilling to request that our unfulfilled needs be met?
+How do we break loose from being so strong that we are unwilling to ask that our unfulfilled needs be met?